junxit/us-congress-code/title-42/chapter-6a/sec-242c.md

 (July 1, 1944, ch.
 373, title III, § 305, as added Pub.
 L. 117–328, div.
 FF, title II, § 2101(a), Dec.
 29, 2022, 136 Stat.
 5706.)

 ## Notes

+1 So in original.
+Probably should be followed by “and”.

 ### Delayed Effective Date